Medicaid Lookback Articles

 Understanding Medicaid’s Lookback and Penalty Periods

-Gifting an asset can cause problems if you later need to apply for Medicaid to cover a nursing home stay.
+Gifting an asset can cause problems if you later need to apply for Medicaid to cover a nursing home stay, especially if you use gifting as a way to spend down assets.
 Learn the details of Medicaid lookback and how it impacts the Medicaid penalty period.9 Comments

 Can someone explain what the 5-year "look-back" period for Medicaid is?